-Over the years I have invested heavily in study tools and as I am a computer oriented studier, I have invested in digital books.
-If you are just commencing in ministry I suggest that you take a similar approach.
+Over the years I have invested heavily in study tools and as I am a computer-oriented student, I have invested in digital books.
+If you are commencing in ministry I suggest that you take a similar approach.

 The significant advantage of computer programs is that searching these books is easy and quick.
 I have given away most of my print books and focused exclusively on building a digital library.

-If you are more tactile in your approach and must have ‘real’ books then I recommend you start with a Strong’s Exhaustive Concordance, the Lion Bible Handbook, a one-volume commentary such as New Bible Commentary and a one-volume dictionary such as New Bible Dictionary.
+If you are more tactile in your approach and must have ‘real’ books then I recommend you start with Strong’s Exhaustive Concordance, the Lion Bible Handbook, a one-volume commentary such as New Bible Commentary, and a one-volume dictionary such as New Bible Dictionary.

 Invest in Excellent Commentaries

-Commentaries give you new ideas, access to contemporary scholarship and prevent you from preaching concepts that are not accurate.
+Commentaries give you new ideas, and access to contemporary scholarship, and prevent you from preaching concepts that are not accurate.
 I recommend the Commentary and Reference Survey by John Glynn.
 It is an excellent resource to guide you in your search for appropriate commentaries.